DataDog/documentation/content/en/monitors/guide/how-to-set-up-rbac-for-monitors.md

 ### API

 Although deprecated, the `locked` parameter corresponding to the above mentioned locked mechanism is still supported.
-This means you can progressively update the definition of your monitors managed through API/Terraform to stop using `locked` and start using `restricted_roles` (parameter attached with the new role restriction option).
+This means you can progressively update the definition of your monitors managed through API or Terraform to stop using `locked` and start using `restricted_roles` (parameter attached with the new role restriction option).

-For more information on how to update your monitors' definitions, see [Edit a monitor API endpoint][3] and the [Monitor API Options][4].
+For more information on how to update your monitors' definitions, see [Edit a monitor API endpoint][3] and [Monitor API Options][4].

 ### UI